-You proposed not to include Cohorts 2A and 2B.
-ECHA agrees that the criteria to include Cohorts 2A and 2B are not met and concludes that the developmental neurotoxicity Cohorts 2A and 2B need not to be conducted.
+Therefore, ECHA agrees that the criteria to include Cohorts 2A and 2B are met.

 Cohort 3

 The developmental immunotoxicity Cohort 3 needs to be conducted in case of a particular concern on (developmental) immunotoxicity as described in column 2 of 8.7.3., Annex X.